-Norfolk Islanders capture bronze medal on Aussie mainland
+Norfolk Islanders claim rare medal on Australian mainland

 The matter will now be investigated by the UN Human Rights Committee — part of the Office of the United Nations High Commissioner for Human Rights — to examine whether the Australian government has breached the International Covenant on Civil and Political Rights.

-Robertson said he was pleased that 18 Norfolk athletes were competing on the Gold Coast.
+Robertson said he was pleased that 18 Norfolk athletes were competing on the Gold Coast, giving the island some extra profile.

 He said the island had been granted “a large measure of self-government” by former Australian Prime Minister Malcolm Fraser in 1979, but that “was taken away for no good reason” in 2015.

-The Australian government-appointed administrator “closed down its Parliament, censored its radio station, and generally behaved like the original Colonel Bligh,” Robertson said in comments e-mailed to The Associated Press.
+The Australian government-appointed administrator “closed down its parliament, censored its radio station, and generally behaved like the original Colonel Bligh,” Robertson said in comments e-mailed to The Associated Press.
 “The legal problem for Australia is that it purports to believe in democracy yet it took away the Islander’s right to vote for their own parliament and imposed on them the laws of the New South Wales (state) Parliament, for which they cannot vote.”

 The islanders can only vote in Australia’s federal elections.